dreamstimlab/proteden/README.md

 ENGINEERING 🛠️ | ECONOMICS 📈 | ACCEPTANCE 👎

-Solving these would free **enormous** amounts of land for biodiverse restoration and carbon sequestration, while ending a **huge amount** of unnecessary animal suffering.
-And as a side effect: It will open space for new culinary creativity and culture and experiences we cannot yet begin to imagine and new classes of a creative industry and ... <sup>2</sup>
+Solving these would
+1. free **enormous** amounts of land for biodiverse restoration and carbon sequestration, while
+2. ending a **huge amount** of unnecessary animal suffering... and as a neat little side effect:
+3. It will open space for new culinary creativity and culture and experiences we cannot yet begin to imagine and new classes of a creative industry and ... <sup>2</sup>

 So I say: It is worth a shot to try unsticking ourselves.
 I can offer naivety. ...and the willingness to fail and pay with cringe.

-## Why try anyway?

- But it's cheap enough to try, and *not* trying is already a choice in favor of continued suffering.

 ## Core Principles